Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Gluing Diagrams

 \subsection{Mirror Symmetry}

 \begin{proposition} We have a commutative diagram:

-where the horizontal arrows are the equivalences given by \cite{BenVivek,Kuwagaki}.
+where the horizontal arrows are the equivalences given by \cite{BenVivek,Kuwagaki,GPS3}.
 Moreover, the counterclockwise monodromy functor $\mu: \scr{W}(H) \to \scr{W}(H)$ of $f$ around $\infty$ is mirror to tensoring by the anticanonical bundle $ \scr{K}_{X}\inv|_D$ on $\mathrm{Coh}(D)$. \end{proposition} \begin{proof} We know that $\cup$ and $i_{D \ast}$ correspond under the mirror symmetry equivalence of \cite{BenVivek} (see Figure 6).
 Therefore their left adjoints $\cap^L$ and $i_{D}^{\ast}$ must also be mirror.
+Since the sector $((\CC^{\ast})^n,f)$ was defined as the suturing of a stopped Liouville manifold (Definition \ref{def:general_sector}) whose stop is swappable \cite[Definition 1.1]{sylvanOrlov} by Proposition \ref{prop:swappable}, then by \cite[\S 4.2]{sylvanOrlov} the functor $\cup$ is spherical, and the image of the left adjoint $\cap^L$ is contained in $\scr{W}(H)$.
 In the language of perverse schobers, the dual cotwist for a spherical functor $S$ is given by the cone of the counit map $S^{L}S \to \mathrm{id}$ (where $S^{L}$ denotes the left adjoint).
 In \cite[Theorem 1.3]{sylvanOrlov} it is proved that $\mu$, the geometric counterclockwise monodromy of $f$ around $\infty$, acts on $\scr{W}(H)$ by the dual cotwist of $\cup$, shifted by $[2]$.
 From \cite[p.12]{Nadler}, we see that the dual cotwist for $i_{D\ast}$ is given by $\otimes \scr{K}_{X}\inv|_{D}[-2]$.
 Cancelling the $2$-shifts, we see that the functor $\mu$ corresponds to $\otimes \scr{K}_{X}\inv|_D$. \end{proof}

+\begin{remark} The cup functor $\cup:\scr{W}(H)\to \scr{W}((\CC^\ast)^n,f)$ is (restriction to compact objects of) left adjoint to the microlocalization functor studied in \cite[\S 7.2]{BenVivek}.
+It is shown there that when $X$ and $D$ are smooth, this microlocalization is mirror to the pullback functor $i^*:\QCoh(X)\to \QCoh(D).$ However, this equivalence uses an equivalence between $\QCoh$ and $\IndCoh$ for smooth schemes which intertwines the quasicoherent pullback $i^*$ with the Ind-coherent pullback $i^!$.
+(See \cite[Chapter 6, \S 3.2]{GRI}.)
+Since $i$ is proper, the left adjoint to $i^!$ is $i_*,$ as claimed above.
+The same equivalence is used implicitly in Corollary \ref{cor:compatibility} below. \end{remark}

 \begin{proposition} There is a mirror symmetry equivalence between $(E,H)$ and $K_X|_D$ such that the following diagram commutes: